Supportive Housing Program

 Some of the things our Supportive Housing Program can do:

-- Arrange for services to be provided at a tenant's apartment to keep him/her living independently
+- Arrange for services to be provided at a tenant's apartment to maintain independent living

 - Assist tenants in locating and utilizing community services